 Carl Housbey (Managing Director) has overall responsibility for this policy

-Luke Nixon (Engineers Director), Oliver Brooks (Geospatial and Sub Surface Director) have specific responsibilities for ensuring that prospective SEP employees have of this policy.
+Luke Nixon (Engineers Director), Oliver Brooks (Geospatial and Sub Surface Director) have specific responsibilities for ensuring that prospective SEP employees have knowledge of this policy.

 1. Designate appropriate managers to attend “Tackling Hidden Labour Exploitation” training and to have responsibility for developing and operating company procedures relevant to this issue.